-- 2.7 The team completed 85% of programmed food hygiene interventions (265 in total) by the end of the year.
-An intervention is either a physical inspection or, in the case of a proportion of low-risk establishments, a review against a self-assessment questionnaire. - 2.8 In addition to the 265 programmed food hygiene interventions, the team carried out an additional 232 unplanned food hygiene inspections.
-These were either overdue inspections, or where a new business opened, or there was a change of food business operator at an existing business, or where a business requested a re-inspection under the national food hygiene rating scheme. - 2.9 The percentage of food businesses 'broadly compliant' with food hygiene law is 93%, which represents a high rate of compliance across the borough and a small increase on last year. - NB: Officers use a national scoring scheme in the Food Standards Agency's Food Law Code of Practice to score food businesses depending on what type of food they handle, the type of establishment they are, their customer base, and how compliant they are with food hygiene legislation.
+- 2.7 The team completed 91% of programmed food hygiene interventions (352 in total) by the end of the year.
+An intervention is either a physical inspection or, in the case of a proportion of low-risk establishments, a review against a self-assessment questionnaire. - 2.8 In addition to the 352 programmed food hygiene interventions, the team carried out an additional 206 unplanned food hygiene interventions. - 2.9 The percentage of food businesses 'broadly compliant' with food hygiene law is 93%, which represents a high rate of compliance across the borough and is identical to last year. - NB: Officers use a national scoring scheme in the Food Standards Agency's Food Law Code of Practice to score food businesses depending on what type of food they handle, the type of establishment they are, their customer base, and how compliant they are with food hygiene legislation.
 The score determines when the business is next inspected.
 The compliance scores are divided into hygiene, structure, and confidence in management.
-Businesses are 'broadly compliant' where they score 10 or fewer points for each of these criteria. - 2.10 Of food businesses that have been inspected and rated 98% achieved a food hygiene rating of either 4 (good) or 5 (very good) out of 5 which is an increase on last year.
-The proportion of businesses rated 2 (improvement necessary), 1 (major improvement necessary) or 0 (urgent improvement necessary), which are the lowest ratings, remains at a very low level of just 0.6% which is a decrease on last year.
-This enables residents and others who wish to dine out in Test Valley to identify those businesses that are offering the highest food hygiene standards, and perhaps more importantly, those found not to be upholding the highest standards.
-However, it should be recognised that there are a larger than usual number of newly registered businesses awaiting their first inspection due to the backlog that built up over the pandemic. - 2.11 The response time target for 95% of service requests receiving a first response within three working days was met.

-- 2.12 The team took 142 food, water and environmental (i.e. swab) samples from food businesses to monitor the microbiological safety of foods and food/hand contact surfaces.
+Businesses are 'broadly compliant' where they score 10 or fewer points for each of these criteria. - 2.10 Of food businesses that have been inspected and rated 97.5% achieved a food hygiene rating of either 4 (good) or 5 (very good) out of 5 which is a 0.5% decrease on last year.
+The proportion of businesses rated 2 (improvement necessary), 1 (major improvement necessary) or 0 (urgent improvement necessary), which are the lowest ratings, remains at a very low level of just 0.7% which is a fractional increase on last year.
+This enables residents and others who wish to dine out in Test Valley to identify those businesses that are offering the highest food hygiene standards, and perhaps more importantly, those found not to be upholding the highest standards. - 2.11 The response time target for 95% of service requests receiving a first response within three working days was met. - 2.12 The team took 64 food, water and environmental (i.e. swab) samples from food businesses to monitor the microbiological safety of foods and food/hand contact surfaces.
 Samples were taken mainly for routine surveillance from high-risk establishments.
-Of the samples taken, 51 were unsatisfactory for microbiological contamination resulting in resampling and advice being given to the food businesses.
-Of the 142 samples, 9% were of imported food which just misses the target of at least 10% for that element. - 2.13 The team continued with the health and safety Primary Authority Agreement between the Council and Merityre (Specialists) Ltd of Andover. - 2.14 The team actively supported the Council's emergency out of hours service with officers responding on behalf of the Council when out of hours calls relating to Environmental Health matters were received.
+Of the samples taken, 4 were unsatisfactory for microbiological contamination resulting in some resampling and advice being given to the food businesses.
+Of the 64 samples, 23% were of imported food which exceeds the target of at least 10% for that element. - 2.13 The team continued with the health and safety Primary Authority Partnership between the Council and Merityre (Specialists) Ltd of Andover.

+2.14 The team actively supported the Council's emergency out of hours service with officers responding on behalf of the Council when out of hours calls relating to Environmental Health matters were received.
 The team also supported the Council's Emergency Planning service with four officers fulfilling the role of Incident Liaison Officer in case of a major emergency in the borough.

-2.15 Key Challenges for 2024/25
+2.15 Key Challenges for 2025/26